-Written by Jamie, Wife and Caregiver
+Written by Jaime, Wife and Caregiver

 I am writing to share a little about the journey my husband and I have been on since his diagnosis in October 2013.

 Aubrey was diagnosed with hATTR.
 We had prayed that this disease that claimed the lives of his grandmother, father, brother, aunties, uncles and cousins would somehow skip him, but that was not to be.
 It started with a severe taste aversion.
 Overnight, salt in his food gave an alkaline taste, sweet became bitter etc. He had also progressively developed a cough that seem to be triggered by consuming spicy foods (this had never affected him before), then any sort of food, and went on to having a cough for every time he starts to talk.
 As you can imagine, being a prolific corporate director in the field of Technology, with media presence here in New Zealand, this cough was becoming a big problem for him.

 This inability to now enjoy eating (or talking) led to his losing weight and with the cough, his doctor/ general practitioner recommended that he see a gastroenterologist and interventional endoscopist.
 The endoscopist, Dr Ravinder Ogra, thankfully took a look at Aubrey’s family history with the disease, and when doing a biopsy of his gastrointestinal system, dared to investigate lower down the tract to remove a larger portion for biopsy.
 He then tested with the Congo red dye and this is how diagnosis was made.

 Still today, we don’t know how this taste aversion came to be as I have tried to find out if this is part of the symptoms of having this disease, but there’s not much evidence of this.
 We believe that having this problem actually may have led him to be tested earlier as without the symptoms, the progression of the disease would have been a lot worse before being caught.
 His taste buds have somewhat improved, not completely, but at least he can eat without gagging.
 The cough is less but still there.